 - Section 12.
 The Executive Director, or designee, is authorized to submit applications to HUD for the Capital Fund Plan and Program funding.
 If such grants are awarded, the Executive Director, or designee, is authorized to accept the grant or grants, execute all related documents and to execute contracts to implement the Capital Fund Program subject to HUD approval of the annual statements and amend the budget accordingly.
 The Executive Director, or designee, is directed to comply with all policies, procedures, and requirements prescribed by HUD as a condition of such grants.
 The Executive Director, or designee, is authorized to submit the Comprehensive Plan or annual statement to HUD, after receiving public comments and resident review. - Section 13.
-On an annual basis the Agency, on behalf of the Housing Authority of the City of Sacramento (HACS), conducts a physical inventory, analyzes receivables for collectability and, accordingly, reconciles and adjusts related financial records.
+On an annual basis the Agency, on behalf of the Authority, conducts a physical inventory, analyzes receivables for collectability and, accordingly, reconciles and adjusts related financial records.
 The Executive Director, or designee, is authorized to amend the Budget and financial records as needed for such adjustments. - Section 14.
 The Executive Director, or designee, is authorized to purchase all lines of applicable insurance for its properties and operations through local independent agents, direct carriers, or risk retention pools, provided that the insurance requirements, coverage and terms are commercially reasonable and provided that the cost does not exceed the amounts in the approved Budget.
-The Agency, on behalf of HACS, is also authorized to obtain flood insurance through the federal flood insurance program for HACS properties and this coverage may be secured through a local independent agent. - Section 15.
-Subject to availability under the Budget of any required funds, the Executive Director, on behalf of HACs, is authorized to approve conversion of HUD funded conventional public housing dwelling units to non-dwelling use or disposition as long as the use or disposition is approved by HUD and consistent with adopted HACS policy and governing board approvals.
+The Agency, on behalf of the Authority, is also authorized to obtain flood insurance through the federal flood insurance program for Authority properties and this coverage may be secured through a local independent agent. - Section 15.
+Subject to availability under the Budget of any required funds, the Executive Director, on behalf of the Authority, is authorized to approve conversion of HUD funded conventional public housing dwelling units to non-dwelling use or disposition as long as the use or disposition is approved by HUD and consistent with adopted the Authority policy and governing board approvals.
 The Executive Director, or designee, is authorized to amend the Budget as necessary and to transfer funds among operating budgets or project budgets to facilitate the HUD approved conversion. - Section 16.
-The Executive Director, or designee, is authorized and directed, on behalf of HACS, to approve, submit and implement the Public Housing Agency (PHA) Annual Plan and the PHA Five-Year Plan, and the attachments and/or amendments to such Plans to comply with the Quality Housing and Responsibility Act of 1998. - Section 17.
-The Executive Director, or designee, is authorized to submit to HUD the One Year Action Plan for Community Development Block Grant (CDBG), Home Investment Partnership (HOME), Emergency Shelter Grant (ESG)
+The Executive Director, or designee, is authorized and directed, on behalf of the Authority, to approve, submit and implement the Public Housing Agency (PHA)

+Annual Plan and the PHA Five-year Plan, and the attachments and/or amendments to such Plans to comply with the Quality Housing and Responsibility Act of 1998.